mathie/nanowrimo/_drafts/diff.md

 How often do I spend time looking at the output of `diff`?
-Going by the shell history on this laptop, which does some duplicate elimination, out of the last 8,800 commands I've typed, 98 of them have been to invoke a diff tool of some variety (85 of which were `gd` -- my alias for `git diff` -- or `gdc` -- my alias for `git diff --cached` to perform a final review before committing).
+Going by the shell history on this laptop, which does some duplicate elimination, out of the last 8,800 commands I've typed, 98 of them have been to invoke a diff tool of some variety.
+These broke down into three main divisions:

+* `gd` which is my shortcut for `git diff`.
+This is most often when I'm reviewing in-progress code to see what I've changed so far.

+* `gdc` which is my short cut for `git diff --cached`.
+This is me reviewing the changes that I've staged in git's index, almost always as a final code review before committing it.

+* Others, like looking at the differences between branches, tags, individual commits, or using `diff` entirely outside the scope of git.

+The majority were associated with git, since that's the version control system I put most of my life into.
 That's not counting the times I use other tools, like vim support for manipulating diffs, or interactively adding stuff to git's index, visual diff tools, or time spent looking at pull requests in GitHub.

 I think it's safe to say I spend quite a bit of time messing around with diffs.